best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 ### Automated testing

 Tests that are written in code, to check that code works as expected.
+Tests can check code multiple levels, for example, checking that an individual function works or checking that a pipeline runs from end to end.